NCLEX USA Exam Application | Processing and Registration

 What are the steps of the NCLEX exam?

-A typical NCLEX RN or NCLEX PN Application process for foreign nurses consists the following phases:
+A typical NCLEX RN or NCLEX PN Application process for foreign nurses consists of the following phases:

 STEP 1: Choosing the best state to apply for NCLEX